Adventech/sabbath-school-lessons/src/en/2025-04/09/teacher-comments.md

 #### Part III: Life Application

-Part III: Life Application

 **Land and Hope**

-Land and Hope

 In the biblical context, land and hope are intrinsically connected.
 This connection is evident in Zechariah 9:12, in which God invites the “prisoners of hope” to return.
 These individuals had been waiting for this call during the long years of exile, and the time had finally come for them to return to Jerusalem.

 1. What does the image “prisoner of hope” convey to you personally?
 2. What parallels do you find between the experience of the exiles in Babylon and your spiritual experience, particularly in the context of the imminent second coming of Jesus?

-Hope, Love, and Faith
+**Hope, Love, and Faith**

 Augustine of Hippo said: “There is no love without hope, no hope without love, and neither love nor hope without faith.”—Augustine of Hippo, The Enchiridion: On Faith, Hope, and Love (Washington, DC: Gateway, 1996), p.
 9. These three elements also appear together in the song written by Benjamin Gaither, Jeff Silvey, and Kim Williams:

-I’m a prisoner of hope, bound by my faith
+I’m a prisoner of hope, bound by my faith\

-Chained to Your love, locked up in grace
+Chained to Your love, locked up in grace\

-I’m free to leave but I’ll never go
+I’m free to leave but I’ll never go\

-I’m wonderfully, willingly,
+I’m wonderfully, willingly,\

-Freely a prisoner of hope.
+Freely a prisoner of hope.\
 —Gaither Vocal Band, “Prisoner of Hope,” 2008.

 In what ways do you see the relationship between hope, love, and faith in your spiritual journey?

-Living as a Refugee
+**Living as a Refugee**

 According to the United Nations Refugee Agency, there are approximately 44 million refugees worldwide.
 Most of them have been forced to flee from their countries because of violence, political instability, and war.
 In the Old Testament law, the experience of Israel as an alien in Egypt should impact how the Israelites were supposed to treat the sojourners among them (Exod.
 23:9).

 How should your own experience as a spiritual sojourner impact the way you deal with refugees today?

+`Notes`